This post contains sponsored products.

 Grind the cardamom seeds using either a mortar and pestle, or by placing the seeds inside a bit of baking paper and rolling over them with a rolling pin.
 Make sure that the seeds are only slightly ground; you want these to serve as little taste bursts in the finished buns.
 You can also choose not to grind them at all.

 Crumble the fresh yeast into the bowl you’ll be baking in.
-I highly recommend using a kitchen machine with a dough hook for this recipe – it results in an incredibly smooth dough.
+I recommend using a kitchen machine with a dough hook for this recipe – it results in an incredibly smooth dough.
+If you don’t have a kitchen machine, be sure to knead the dough thoroughly.

 Melt the butter in a saucepan, then add the milk.
 Now, this is important.
 For the yeast to start nibbling sugars and leaven your dough for you, they need this butter and milk mixture at a specific temperature.
 The most important thing is that it’s not too hot; a little too cold won’t matter.
 The perfect temperature is when you drop a bit of the mixture onto your hand and you don’t feel it as warm or cold.
 That is, that the mixture holds the same temperature as your body.

-Place a kitchen towel over the dough and set it in a warm room (a heated bathroom floor is PERFECT) until it has expanded to twice its size.
-If you got the butter and milk temperature right this will take anywhere from 20 to 45 minutes.
-FiberFin speeds up the leavening process a lot.
+Place a kitchen towel over the dough and set it in a warm room until it has expanded to twice its size.
+This generally takes anywhere from 30 minutes to 1 hour.

-Split the risen sweet yeast dough into two (it will sink quite a bit when you do this – don’t worry, that’s completely normal) and work a tiny bit of flour gently in until the dough lets go of the bench.
+Split the cardamom buns dough in two (it will deflate quite a bit when you do this – don’t worry, that’s completely normal) and work a tiny bit of flour gently in until the dough lets go of the bench.
 Use a rolling pin to roll the dough into a rectangular shape.
-It’s important to make sure you have enough width to the dough sheet, though – if not you’ll end up with small buns.

 Now, using a generous amount of butter, butter the entire sheet of dough thoroughly using a spoon or palette knife.
-Make sure you get all the edges– no one likes getting the end piece bun if it has no filling in it.
 Sprinkle a good amount of Tagatesse and cinnamon over the butter, then roll the dough sheet together so that it becomes a thick sausage swirl.

 Cut slices (however thick or thin you want them – I recommend thick) out of the sausage swirl and place them (swirl up) on a baking tray lined with non-stick baking paper.
 Cover with a kitchen towel and let rise for another 20-30 minutes in a warm room or on a warm surface.
 You’ll see that they’re ready for baking once they’ve expanded and stretched like the dough did.